Inverness, A96 Raigmore Interchange

 Our essential works to upgrade the gas network at Raigmore Interchange is progressing well.

-The planned westbound lane closure on Millburn Road will be in place from Monday morning (16 February).
+The westbound lane closure on Millburn Road will also remain in place as planned.

 We apologise for any inconvenience caused as we carry out these essential works.
 We will continue to provide updates as the work progresses here.